Henawey/TheArabianCenter/README.md

 To make every thing in the app localized perfectly you should restarting the app.(UIImagePickerController, Permissions Popup)

-2. **Deep Linking** [[Ref][Ref]] I’m working with URI scheme for Deeplinking not Associated Domains(iOS 9+) because I don’t have iOS Apple Developer membership
+2. **Deep Linking** [[Ref][Ref]] I’m working with URI scheme for Deeplinking not Associated Domains(iOS 9+) because I don’t have a personal iOS Apple Developer membership for now.

 3. In order to use a URI scheme, I have to manually handle the case of the app not being installed.
 The typical process was to attempt to open up the app in Javascript by setting window.location to the URI path that you wanted.
 (Twitter Only)

-4. Unit Tests and 1 UI test cases added as samples
+4. 2 Unit Tests and 1 UI test cases added as samples

 [Ref]: https://developer.apple.com/support/app-capabilities/ "Ref"